1. Kempten University of Applied Sciences

 Can you get all fired up over the latest technology?
 Do you have a keen eye for customer service?
 Do you want to channel your creativity into successfully designing new products?
 Get the show on the road with this master’s degree programme in Technical Innovation and Product Management!

-• Mentors from the university of applied sciences and industry will help you to implement your ideas.
+• One-to-one guidance: Mentors from the university of applied sciences and industry will assist you and actively help you to implement your ideas.

-• The region of Allgäu offers you the ultimate surroundings to catch your breath after intensive workshops.
+• Inspiring surroundings: The Allgäu region offers you the ultimate surroundings to catch your breath and revitalise after intensive workshops.

 At a glance